tezos/tezos/src/proto/alpha/docs/language.md

                   IF { FAIL } # Between Z + 24 and T
                      { # after T
                        DUP ; CDDADAR # T
-                       PUSH uint64 86400 ; ADD # one day in second
-                       NOW ; COMPARE ; LT
+                       PUSH nat 86400 ; ADD # one day in second NOW ; COMPARE ; LT
                        IF { # Between T and T + 24
                             # we only accept transactions from the buyer